dmwm/DAS/doc/sphinx/new_service.rst

         ctime   = time.time() - time0
         self.write_to_cache(query, expire, url, api, args, dasrows, ctime)

-The hypotetical function call should contact data-service and retrieve, parse and yield data.
-Please note that we encourage to use generator [Gen]_ in function implementation.
+The hypothetical function call should contact the data-service and fetch, parse and yield data.
+Please note that we encourage the use of python generators [Gen]_ in function implementations.